 The 10-day time limit is a maximum - if you can send your minutes out earlier, that's even better.
 There may also be occasions on which you have to write one or more sections of your minutes urgently after the meeting so that they can be incorporated in the agenda of another committee.
 If you have an item or items which have to go urgently to another committee, discuss deadlines with the Executive Officer of that committee so that you know the time-constraints well in advance.

 Arrange to have the minutes put on the Web or on a Sharepoint site.

 Ensure that you or your assistant adhere to current policy in relation to the filing of all documentation from your committee.
-If your committee is in the formal Senate/Academic Board/Faculty structure, there are specified procedures for filing.
+If your committee is in the formal Senate/Academic Board/School structure, there are specified procedures for filing.
 If you're not already aware of these, check the Central Records Advice Sheet No 9.